The Foran Grade and Windy Point hike is a great choice for anyone who lives…

 Pickle Jar Lakes

 To do the Pickle Jar Lakes you can drive over Highwood Pass or access the trail via Highway 40 out of Longview.
-From Highwood Pass drive 20.6 kilometres south on Highway 40 to get to the Lantern Creek parking lot.
+From Highwood Pass drive 20.6 km south on Highway 40 to get to the Lantern Creek parking lot.

 Some sections of the hike are on scree (not for long fortunately) and hard packed dirt where it’s hard to gain any purchase.
 I’d recommend poles again on this hike – and a fishing rod (and license) as the lakes are stocked.

-Elbow Lake – Rae Glacier – the easiest of the Kananaskis Trail hikes
+Elbow Lake – Rae Glacier

 There isn’t a lot left of the Rae Glacier but you can get to the point where you’re standing on blocks of ice.
 Turn around when it feels prudent to do so.
 Along the trail enjoy a smattering of wildflowers and a pretty waterfall.